WillBorden/willborden.github.io/_projects/daq_cabinet.md

 category: Rocketry & Space
 ---

 This DAQ cabinet is designed to control and characterise hybrid rocket engines built by the University of Melbourne’s rocketry team.
 It will serve as the primary interface point between the team’s ground station equipment and the rocket engines.
 I worked on this project alongside other team members to create a robust and functional system, using industry-standard instrumentation and control equipment.

-The system is based around two LabJack DAQ units capable of reading from up to 7 thermocouples, 12 pressure trans- ducers, and 4 load cells.
+The system is based around two LabJack DAQ units capable of reading from up to 7 thermocouples, 12 pressure transducers, and 4 load cells.
 The system can additionally control 8 valves, which are used to actuate the fluids system.
 The LabJacks connect to a local computer running Synnax, a database software designed for rocket engine development.
 This is routed to a ground station which displays telemetry and allows manual control of the system.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">